exasol/advanced-analytics-framework/doc/design.md

 ### Returning Queries
 `dsn~returning-queries~1`

-The Event Handler returns a list of SQL queries to execute and the return query which will be called again as the next state action so that the new  state transition is performed.
+The Query Handler returns a list of SQL queries to execute and the return query which will be called again as the next state action so that the new  state transition is performed.